 Complacency is frequently cited as a cause of accidents, particularly when people rely on the mindset, "We've always done it this way”, especially in the crane and rigging industry.
 While consistency is valuable, continuing with outdated or ineffective practices can lead to dangerous consequences.
 Every situation is different, and failing to adjust to evolving conditions can result in negative outcomes.
 When multiple misaligned factors accumulate, a triggering event can lead to an accident.
 Complacency is one of these factors, underscoring the need for ongoing review and adaptation of practices to maintain their safety and effectiveness.

 In 2022 alone, there were 5,486 fatal workplace injuries, which breaks down to one accident every 96 minutes, according to the Bureau of Labor Statistics (BLS).
 Between 2011 and 2017, the Census of Fatal Occupational Injuries (CFOI) detailed 297 deaths due to crane operations, including direct strikes and falling objects.
-With the prevalence of crane-related accidents, the need for high-quality training and prevention is at an all-time high.
+With the prevalence of crane-related accidents, the need for high-quality crane training and prevention is at an all-time high.

 Combatting Complacency: Strategies for Success